Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 88,485, 34,137 total housing units (homes and apartments), and a median house value of $422,523, Norwalk house prices are not only among the most expensive in Connecticut, Norwalk real estate also is some of the most expensive in all of America.
+With 89,005 people, 33,385 houses or apartments, and a median cost of homes of $436,533, Norwalk house prices are not only among the most expensive in Connecticut, Norwalk real estate also is some of the most expensive in all of America.

 People in Norwalk primarily live in small (one, two or no bedroom) single-family detached homes.
 Norwalk has a mixture of owner-occupied and renter-occupied housing.